Gong Li: 2005–2018: Hollywood and Chinese cinema

 Through three English-language films, Gong has gradually established herself in Hollywood.
 Speaking of the Hollywood experience, Gong said it broadened her horizons, gave her a better idea of what she liked and allowed her to experiment with different acting styles.

-In 2006, Gong worked again with Zhang Yimou for historical epic Curse of the Golden Flower, for which She won the best Actress at the 26th Hong Kong Film Awards.
-Time named her performance as the Empress as the 7th greatest performance of the year.
+In 2006, Gong worked again with Yimou for historical epic Curse of the Golden Flower, for which She won the best Actress at the 26th Hong Kong Film Awards.
+Time named her performance as the Empress as the seventh greatest performance of the year.
+In the same year, she was voted No.1 in the poll of "Most Beautiful Persons in China" held by The Beijing News.

 She narrated Beijing (2008), an audio walking tour by Louis Vuitton and Soundwalk, which won an Audie Award for Best Original Work in 2009.

 In 2010, Gong starred in the World War II-era thriller Shanghai as a spy who is disguised as the wife of a triad boss (played by Chow Yun-fat).
 She turned to documentaries and photographs about World War II, besides taking dancing classes three times a week, to ensure an accurate portrayal of the character.
 During a press junket for the film, she stated that she was becoming more selective with the Chinese language projects offered to her.